adharsh2608/Gemini/README.md

 - Use filters and sorting features to customize the data display.
 - Analyze data trends with interactive charts and tables.

-## Screenshots

-*Add screenshots of the application interface here to showcase key features.*

 ## Contributing